dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-02-Power-of-Visualizing-Convolution-Neural-Networks.md

 It shows a clear seperation boundary between the classes of cats and dogs and also shows some missclassified data points.

-What we saw above are gradient-based algorithms, there are also perturbation based techniques and Relevance score based to visualize and interpret the decisions made by deep learning models.
+What we saw above are gradient-based (optimization-based) algorithms, there are also perturbation based techniques and Relevance score based to visualize and interpret the decisions made by deep learning models.
 The perturbation based techniques include [heatmap via occlusion](https://arxiv.org/abs/1509.06321), [integrated gradients](https://arxiv.org/abs/1703.01365), [super-pixel perturbation](https://arxiv.org/abs/1602.04938), etc.

+What a fun ride through the internals of models!
+Next, we experience the <span class='purple'>Magic of Style Transfer</span>.
+You will be suprised what we can achieve with this technique.

 <span class='orange'>Happy Learning!</span>